Friday, January 15, 2016

 It was a lot of fun.

-Sitting in our front yard under the hickory nut tree sat an old car without a motor, it was just a shell of a car.
+Sitting in our front yard under the hickory nut tree was an old car without a motor; it was just a shell.

-We discovered when we put our legs inside the steering wheel, that we could make it rock back and forth.
-When we would get out of the car our bodies could still feel the swaying of the steering wheel.
+We discovered that when we put our legs inside the steering wheel, it would rock back and forth.
+When we would get out of the car, our bodies could still feel the swaying of the steering wheel.

-It the fall of the year we would go looking for hickory nuts.
+In the fall of the year, we would go looking for hickory nuts.

-We would get the largest paper sack we could find and head to the woods.
+We would get the most enormous paper sack we could find and head to the woods.

 We would fill the paper sack full of a variety of hickory nuts.

-When we had enough we would head back home.
+When we had had enough, we would head back home.

-We would fill a plastic bowl full of the cracked nuts but still we could not get the goodies out without a pick and our pick was a bobby pin.
+We would fill a plastic bowl with the cracked nuts, but we still couldn't get the goodies out without a pick, and our pick was a bobby pin.

 Where we lived were just a few houses and woods all around us.

-We had to walk quite a ways but behind our home was a creek that winded down the mountain.
-There were all sorts of rock formation.
-There was this one rock that we climbed upon that was as large as most peoples living rooms and once on top of it, we could see for miles.
+We had to walk quite a ways, but behind our home was a creek that wound down the mountain.
+There were all sorts of rock formations.
+There was this one rock that we climbed upon that was as large as most people's living rooms, and once on top of it, we could see for miles.

-Above the creek was this cascading waterfall, I think about twenty feet tall.
+Above the creek was this cascading waterfall, about twenty feet tall.

 Below the fall was a pool deep enough for us to swim in and we did on many a hot day.

-We even went into the woods when the woods were freezing cold, just to get a icicle from the frozen falls.
+We even went into the woods when the woods were freezing cold, just to get an icicle from the frozen falls.

-Behind my neighbor’s Juanita’s house was a bluff about fifty feet high that was called Horseshoe Bluff.
+Behind my neighbor Juanita's house was a bluff about fifty feet high called Horseshoe Bluff.
 (Cherokee Indians once lived in this area)

 We were told not to go near the bluff.